 An introduction to music history.
 A survey of major composers of western civilization and their works, with emphasis upon those works in the present-day concert repertory.
 Listening outside class required.

-211. Vocal Diction.
+211. Vocal Diction I German/French.

-Study of the principles of diction involved in singing in English, Italian, German and French.
+Study of the principles of diction involved in singing in German and French using International Phonetic Alphabet (IPA).